-CyberGhost features streaming-optimized servers for Netflix US, UK, Germany, Japan, and France.
-This ensures that you’ll always have a guaranteed connection to these Netflix libraries.
-Just search for the “For Streaming” tab on the left panel and connect to your preferred streaming-optimized server.
-It only took me a few seconds to connect to the server that’s specialized for Netflix US, and I streamed Uncut Gems on Netflix US with just 4-5 seconds of buffering and minimal lag.
+CyberGhost features streaming-optimized servers for Netflix for residents of the US, UK, Germany, Japan, and France.
+Just search for the “For streaming” tab on the left panel and connect to the streaming-optimized server in your country.
+It only takes a few seconds to connect before you can start streaming with minimal buffering and no lag.

 If you’re not ready to commit to a long-term subscription, you can always test CyberGhost for free for 45 days during its money-back guarantee period.
-That means you can see if its streaming-optimized are able to reliably unblock Netflix for yourself.
 If you’re not fully satisfied with its features, just contact its customer service department and they’ll give you a refund.

-CyberGhost also unblocks: Disney+, Amazon Prime, BBC iPlayer, Hulu, HBO, YouTubeTV, ESPN, NBC, and more
+CyberGhost works with: Disney+, Amazon Prime, BBC iPlayer, Hulu, HBO, YouTubeTV, ESPN, NBC, and more

-CyberGhost works on: Windows, macOS, Linux, Android, iOS, Chrome, Firefox, Android TV, Amazon Fire Stick & TV, and routers
+CyberGhost is compatible with: Windows, macOS, Linux, Android, iOS, Chrome, Firefox, Android TV, Amazon Fire Stick & TV, and routers

 - Unlimited bandwidth for unrestricted streaming